fs-c/maniac/README.md

 ## Building from Source

 On Linux, requires you to do `apt install build-essential libxtst-dev libx11-dev`.

-On Windows, requires `mingw-w64` and `cmake`.
+On Windows, requires `make` (or `mingw32-make`), `cmake` and `mingw-w64` (mostly for their `libwinpthread` implementation).
+Install

+- [CMake](https://cmake.org/), no manual steps required after following the installer.
+- [MinGW32](http://www.mingw.org/wiki/Getting_Started), and make sure to add the `bin` directory to your `Path`.
+- [MinGW-W64](http://mingw-w64.org/doku.php/download), you'll want the "MingW-W64-builds" option, again don't forget to add the `bin` directory to your `Path`.

+Make sure that calling `gcc` results in MinGW-W64's implementation being called.

 ```bash
 git clone https://github.com/LW2904/maniac.git